WhatSock/apex/README.md

 <!----><a name="changelog" tabindex="-1"></a>
 ## Change log:

+2023.6.14 (Blade Runner): Added the $A.isAnimating flag to identify when a Velocity animation is currently running.

 2022.8.14 (Diamond Age): Bug fix: Corrected the autoCloseSameWidget prop functionality to handle nested widget types like nested menus.